Hannover Medical School (MHH)

 - Hirschsprung's disease

-- Chronic inflammatory bowel diseases
+- Chronic inflammatory bowel disease

 - Surgical treatment of injuries of any complexity in children and adolescents

 - 1974 - 1977 Study at the University of Vienna, Austria.

 - 1977 - 1983 Study at the University of Cologne.

 - 1988 Doctoral Degree.
 Subject: "Treatment of patients with cholera in conditions of disasters in the field hospital", University of Duesseldorf.

 - 1995 Habilitation.
 Subject: "Laparoscopic cholecystectomy: systematic assessment of technology", University of Cologne.

 - 1992 Recognized as a Surgeon.